boundlessgeo/qgis-geogiglight-plugin/doc/source/usage.rst

 	:align: center

 These entries will be explained in further sections of this document.

+If a repository is deleted, layer that were exported from it will not be removed from the current project or deleted locally.
+However, they will not be linked anymore to a repo, and the above context menu entries will not be available, just like it happens with any other regular QGIS layer.

 Editing a GeoGig layer and creating a new version in the repository
 *********************************************************************